marjerie/marjerie.github.io/_pages/about.md

 ---

-* I will be joining Univerisity of California, Davis for my Master's in Electrical and Computer Engineering from Spring 2021.
+* I will be joining University of California, Davis for my Master's in Electrical and Computer Engineering from Spring 2021.

 * My research interests: Parallel Programming and Computer Architecture. [[Curriculum Vitae](http://marjerie.github.io/cv/)]